grafana/grafana-infinity-datasource/src/wiki/csv.md

 ![image](https://user-images.githubusercontent.com/153843/108429819-639e8400-7238-11eb-8757-785e29a2394e.png#center)

 In the above example, we don't have any time field.
 We have a string field and a number field.
 In this case, by choosing format as timeseries we are simulating the point-in-time as timeseries data.
-With this option, you can use csv into visualizations like Bar Guage, Stats Panel, Guage panel etc.
+With this option, you can use csv into visualizations like Bar Guage, Stats Panel, Gauge panel etc.

 Sample Data